SittYan15/SpaceInvadersGddMidTermProject/README.md

 - 👽 Enemy wave generation
 - 🚀 Player spaceship with movement and shooting
-- 💥 Collision detection between bullets and enemies
+- 💥 Collision detection between bullets, rockets, and enemies
 - ❤️ Life system and score tracking
-- 🕹️ Simple GUI using Java Swing or JavaFX
+- 🕹️ Simple GUI using JavaFX
 - 🔁 Game loop with update and render cycle

 ## 🛠️ Technologies Used